Donald Trump Impeachment Or Loss In 2020 Could Cause A Second Civil War, Pundit Suggests

 Trump’s Ignorance And Avoidance Of The Constitution

 Trump “couldn’t care less” about the Constitution, says Reich.
 As evidence, he points to Trump’s admiration of foreign dictators, such as the Philippines’ Rodrigo Duterte.
-As CNN reported in November 2017, Trump apparently shares belief that the media are “spies.”
+As CNN reported in November 2017, Trump apparently shares the belief that the media are “spies.”

-Similarly, though the Constitution limits the president to two terms in office, Trump has suggested that that might not be for him.
+Similarly, though the Constitution limits the president to two terms in office, Trump has suggested that might not be for him.
 When Chinese president Xi Xinping became “president for life,” Trump liked the idea.

 “I think it’s great.
 Maybe we’ll give that a shot some day.”